Michaelwucoc/CPP-Practice/README.md

 # CPP-Practice
-This is a repository that store the codes I practiced with CPP.
+This is a repository that store the codes I practiced with C++.

 All the codes are only for preview.